 Can I take Ovasitol with Metformin?
 Does this replace Metformin or do I take it with?

 Please ask your doctor or other healthcare provider about taking Ovasitol with Metformin, or taking Ovasitol instead of Metformin.
-Because both inositol and Metformin have been shown to affect insulin levels and restore ovulation, they may have additive effects.
-In one study comparing myo-inositol to Metformin, myo-inositol showed slightly better results for restoring ovulation and increasing pregnancy rates.
+Since both inositol and Metformin have been shown to affect insulin levels and restore ovulation, they may have additive effects.
+In one study comparing myo-inositol to Metformin, myo-inositol showed slightly better results for restoring ovulation and increasing pregnancy rates and had lower rates of side effects such as GI distrubance.

 Can I take Ovasitol while breastfeeding?